Goaty-yagi/holbertonschool-monty/LearningObjectives.md

 In this project, we supposed to use Linked List Implementation.

 ### stacks:
--Use a linked list where each node points to the next node.
+- Use a linked list where each node points to the next node.
--The head of the linked list represents the top of the stack.
+- The head of the linked list represents the top of the stack.
--Push operation adds a new node at the head of the list.
+- Push operation adds a new node at the head of the list.
--Pop operation removes the node at the head of the list.
+- Pop operation removes the node at the head of the list.
--Doesn't have a fixed capacity but requires memory allocation for each new node.
+- Doesn't have a fixed capacity but requires memory allocation for each new node.

 ### queues
--Similar to the linked list implementation of a stack.
+- Similar to the linked list implementation of a stack.
--Maintains pointers to the front and rear nodes of the linked list.
+- Maintains pointers to the front and rear nodes of the linked list.
--Enqueue adds a new node at the rear, dequeue removes a node from the front.
+- Enqueue adds a new node at the rear, dequeue removes a node from the front.
--Dynamic structure, no fixed size, but may have slightly higher memory overhead due to node pointers.
+- Dynamic structure, no fixed size, but may have slightly higher memory overhead due to node pointers.

 ## 5, What are the most common use cases of stacks and queues